dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 ```

 #### myList.find
-Rather than get the index, of we just want to find an item in an array and get it, we can instead use the `find` array method:
+Rather than get the index, if we just want to find an item in an array and get it, we can instead use the `find` array method:
 ```js
 const list = [1,2,3,4]